MTB (TV program): Magandang Tanghali Bayan/Esep-Esep (1998–2003)

 In December 1998, Pera o Bayong debuted on TV as MTBs highlight game portion.
 The engaging elimination round and the suspense-filled jackpot round won the hearts of most viewers.
-It gave "MTB" better overall ratings than 'Sang Linggo nAPO Sila, and the show even overtook IBC's Chopsuey Espesyal (which was later replaced by Alas Dose sa Trese and Lunch Break) and GMA's Eat Bulaga! as the top weekday noontime variety show from early 1999 until Revillame's ouster in March 2001.
-This led the management to cancel Sabado Live! on its Saturday timeslot and replace it with "MTB"'s Saturday edition, which started to air on March 6, 1999, airing from 12 noon to 2:30 pm.
+It gave MTB better overall ratings than 'Sang Linggo nAPO Sila, and the show even overtook IBC's Chopsuey Espesyal (which was later replaced by Alas Dose sa Trese and Lunch Break) and GMA's Eat Bulaga! as the top weekday noontime variety show from early 1999 until Revillame's ouster in March 2001.
+This led the management to cancel Sabado Live! on its Saturday timeslot and replace it with MTB's Saturday edition, which started to air on March 6, 1999 between 12:00 and 14:30.
 Mortiz was promoted as the noontime show's new director along with Bobet Vidanes.

-"MTB" also had its share of controversies.
-The Calendar Girl portion became notorious for the main hosts' risqué jokes which subsequently got warnings from Movie and Television Review and Classification Board (MTRCB), then headed by veteran actress Armida Siguion-Reyna.
+MTB also had its share of controversies.
+The Calendar Girl portion became notorious for the main hosts' crude humor which subsequently got warnings from Movie and Television Review and Classification Board (MTRCB), then headed by veteran actress Armida Siguion-Reyna.
 Eventually, the ABS-CBN management intervened and suspended the three main hosts indefinitely.
 With their suspension from August 7, 1999, onwards, the show was temporarily renamed to Esep-Esep for 20 days.
 Estrada, Santiago, and Revillame returned on August 28, 1999, after their suspension almost three weeks later.

 On January 1, 2000, the show covered the millennium celebration at Times Square in New York City, United States.
 Three weeks later on January 22 of the same year, the show was celebrated on its first anniversary at the Folk Arts Theater.

-In the year 2000, the phenomenal game portion "Pera o Bayong" faced stiff competition from Eat Bulaga! when the long-running noontime show produced a segment called "Meron o Wala" (Something or Nothing).
-But despite the move from the rival show, "Pera o Bayong" continued to enthrall viewers.
+In the year 2000, the game portion Pera o Bayong faced competition from the long-running noontime show Eat Bulaga! when it produced a segment called Meron o Wala (Something or Nothing).
+But despite the move from the rival show, Pera o Bayong continued to attract viewers.
 The popular catchphrases coined by the hosts eventually became part of Filipino pop culture.
-Because of its immense popularity, Pera o Bayong was made into a movie version entitled Pera o Bayong not da TV by Star Cinema that year, with the whole MTB cast included.
+Because of its immense popularity, Pera o Bayong was made into a movie version entitled Pera o Bayong not da TV by Star Cinema that year, with the entire MTB cast included.